-I very much enjoy reading the blog How Many Miles From Babylon, which is authored by a man who calls himself Eleutheros (the word is Greek for ‘free man’).
+I very much enjoy reading the blog How Many Miles From Babylon (the blog is no longer at that link), which is authored by a man who calls himself Eleutheros (the word is Greek for ‘free man’).
 Eleutheros lives the life of agrarian simplicity in southern Appalachia, but this man is no simpleton.

 In a recent essay about the current economic crisis and ‘Eleutheronomics,’ the reader feedback and ensuing discussion is as thought-provoking and enjoyable to read as the essay that prompted it.

 Once in debt, how does one become free?
 Let’s take for example someone 18 years of age that graduated from HS and went to college running up tens of thousands of dollars in debt, then moves to a city to get a job and racks up a hundred thousand more to buy a house.
 All these things were what the parents of the person said was the wisest things to do.

 The response from Eleutheros was, well, typical Elutheros...